 26) Replays – In officiating volleyball, replays are a valuable tool.
 There is a lot to watch, so it is okay if a call is missed.
 In this case, replay the point.

 a.
 When NOT to call #1: If the ref doesn’t see a fault happen and allows play to continue and then when the rally is over they learn and agree that the fault happened it is NOT a play-over.
 The team at fault losses the rally and the other team gets a point and serves.

-c.
+b.
 When to call #1: When the proper call cannot be determined.
 The ball hits the floor and the referee cannot tell if it is in or out.
 Some people think it’s in and some think it’s out.
 This is a replay.
-Unless both captain agree on what to call, they may override the ref.
+If both captains agree on what to call, they may override the ref.

 b.
 Captains (or the assigned designee) should be the only player communicating with the referee.

 c.
 Do not yell at the referee.
 See Unsportsmanlike Conduct section.

 d.
 If there is doubt regarding a call, the referee can decide to replay a point.

 28) Unsportsmanlike Conduct – If a player exhibits any unsportsmanlike behavior (in the judgment of the referee), they, along with the captain, should be given a warning.